Skip to content

 [class]{}-[func]{preOrder}

 "Pruning" is a very vivid noun.
-As shown in Figure 13-3, in the search process, we "cut off" the search branches that do not meet the constraints, avoiding many meaningless attempts, thus enhancing the search efficiency.
+As shown in Figure 13-3, in the search process, we "cut off" the search branches that do not meet the constraints.
+It avoids further unnecessary attempts, thus enhances the search efficiency.

 Pruning based on constraints